gchure/phd/_site/src/chapter_02/section_06_discussion.md

 systematic relationships between behaviors that previously were only determined empirically.

-&nbsp;&nbsp;&nbsp;&nbsp;One such property is the dynamic range, which is of considerable interest when designing or characterizing a genetic circuit, is revealed to have an interesting property: although changing the value of $\Delta
-\varepsilon_{RA}$ causes the dynamic range curves to shift to the right or left, each curve has the same shape and in particular the same maximum value.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;One such property is the dynamic range, which is of considerable interest when designing or characterizing a genetic circuit, is revealed to have an interesting property: although changing the value of $\Delta \varepsilon_{RA}$ causes the dynamic range curves to shift to the right or left, each curve has the same shape and in particular the same maximum value.
 This means that strains with strong or weak binding energies can attain the same dynamic range when the value of $R$ is tuned to compensate for the binding energy.
 This feature is not immediately apparent from the IPTG induction curves, which show very low dynamic ranges for several of the O1 and O3 strains.
 Without the benefit of models that can predict such phenotypic traits, efforts to engineer genetic circuits with allosteric transcription factors must rely on trial and error to achieve specific responses [@rogers2015, @rohlhill2017].
 Other calculable properties, such as leakiness, saturation, [EC$_{50}$] and the effective Hill coefficient, agree well with experimental measurement.
 One exception is the titration profile of the weakest operator, O3.
 While performing a global fit for all model parameters marginally improves the prediction of all properties for O3 (see supplemental Chapter 6), a noticeable difference remains when inferring the effective Hill coefficient or the [EC$_{50}$].
-WE further tried including additional states (such as allowing the inactive repressor to bind to the operator), relaxing the weak promoter approximation, accounting for changes in gene and repressor copy number throughout the cell cycle [@jones2014], and refitting the original binding energies from @garcia2011, but such generalizations were unable to account for the O3 data.
+We further tried including additional states (such as allowing the inactive repressor to bind to the operator), relaxing the weak promoter approximation, accounting for changes in gene and repressor copy number throughout the cell cycle [@jones2014], and refitting the original binding energies from @garcia2011, but such generalizations were unable to account for the O3 data.
 It remains an open question as to how the discrepancy between the theory and measurements for O3 can be reconciled.

-&nbsp;&nbsp;&nbsp;&nbsp;Despite the diversity observed in the induction profiles of each of our strains, our data are unified by their reliance on fundamental biophysical parameters.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Despite the diversity observed in the induction profiles of each of our strains, our data are unified by their reliance on fundamental biophysical parameters.
 In particular, we have shown that our model for fold-change can be rewritten in terms of the free energy, which encompasses all of the